stehrn/tradebook/SQL.md

 In the proceeding examples for simplicity we dont apply fx conversion (and we get away with since all trades are in USD)

 # Sample queries
-In all cases portfolio_a is trader book and portfolio_b is client book
+In all cases book_a is trader book and book_b is client book

 ## Find the current position of the firm
-Determine how long and short the firm is on each of the securities it trades - the `position` table makes this simple with a join on the `trade` table to only select firm side positions associated with a risk book:
+Determine how _long_ and _short_ the firm is on each of the securities it trades - a long position means instrument has been bought and is owned, short on the other hand means the instrument has not been bought yet and is owed to a another party.
+The `position` table makes this simple with a join on the `trade` table to only select firm side positions associated with a risk book:
  ```
 SELECT i.name          AS instrument,
        SUM(p.quantity) AS position